David Lynch Graduate School of Cinematic Arts

 Faculty

-Daniel NearingDirector of the MFA in Screenwriting, Professor of Independent Filmmaking and Screenwriting
+John KloepferDirector of the MFA in Screenwriting, Assistant Professor of Screenwriting

 More

-Matthew KalilAssociate Director of the MFA in Screenwriting, Assistant Professor of Screenwriting
+Matthew KalilAssociate Director of the MFA in Screenwriting, Adjunct Professor of Screenwriting

 Originally from South Africa, he earned his MA in Screenwriting from the Northern Film School in Leeds (United Kingdom), and he has been teaching and mentoring students for over 20 years.
 Matthew has lectured at institutions worldwide, such as the University of Cape Town, AFDA Film School, NYU Tisch School of The Arts, and York University in the UK.